apache/lucenenet/websites/site/contributing/documentation.md

 * Create a new folder in this repo: `/docs/[Version]`, for example: `/docs/4.8.0-beta00008`
 * Copy the build output of the documentation site to this new folder.
 The build output will be all of the files in the `/websites/apidocs/_site` in your main lucene.net checked out Git repository.
 * Commit and push these changes
 * The new version documentation will be live.
-Due to the amount of new files committed, the new files may take up to 20 minutes to become live.
+Due to the amount of new files committed, the new files may take up to 60 minutes to become live.
 * Create a named branch on the main [`lucenenet`](https://github.com/apache/lucenenet) repository with the same name: `docs/[Version]`, for example `docs/4.8.0-beta00008` based on commit of the latest (if any) changes made to the docs in the `lucenenet` repository.
 This branch is used for linking to on the API docs "Improve this Doc" button.
+* The last step is to update the website which is manual process currently.
+  * In the `/websites/site/download` folder there should be a document per release.
+It's normally fine to copy the document of the latest release for the same major version.
+For a new major version some modifications may be needed.
+  * Ensure the correct version number is listed in the header and the nuget download snippet.
+  * Update the `Status` and `Released` heading information.
+  * Ensure the download links are correct.
+  * Update the `/websites/site/download/toc.yml` file to include a reference to the new page which should maintain descending version order.
+  * Update the `/websites/site/docs.md` file and add a link to the new documentation for the current version which should maintain descending version order.
+  * [Build the website](#website) and test locally, then deploy the changes